Your Cart

 The human being can give the body certain “building blocks” to make its own collagen through specific diet changes and careful supplementation, similar to how our ancestors ate a collagen-charged diet full of broths and stocks to support the entire body.

 Today, however, dietary collagen is virtually non-existent in the American diet.
-Because of that shortfall, we’re often feeling it in our gut and joints — and noticing it on our skin, such as “crow’s feet” and less skin elasticity, and with our hair.
+Because of that shortfall, we’re often feeling it in our gut and joints — and noticing it on our skin, such as “crow’s feet” and less skin elasticity, and even with our hair and its lack of thickness.

 Let’s examine why you need collagen, why and when collagen levels can drop, and then what to do about it.